dimgeorgiev1976/scripts/README.md

 # scripts
 functions and all other identifiers—primitives and objects.

+# javasbript_the_good_parts

+JavaScript has a classfree object system in which objects inherit properties directly from other objects.
+All of the top-level variables of all compilation units are tossed together in a common namespace called the global object
+Numbers have methods .
+JavaScript has a Math object that contains a set of methods that act on numbers.
+For example, the Math.floor(number) method can be used to convert a number into an integer.
+​​​​​​​ Grammar
+The \u convention allows for specifying character code points numerically "A" === "\u0041"

+'c' + 'a' + 't' === 'cat' is true
+The sequence of execution can be altered by the conditional statements (if and switch), by the looping statements (while, for, and do), by the disruptive statements (break, return, and throw), and by function invocation.

+blocks in JavaScript do not create a new scope, so variables should be defined at the top of the function, not in blocks.

+The do statement is like the while statement except that the expression is tested after the block is executed instead of before.
+The throw statement raises an exception.
+If the throw statement is in a try block, then control goes to the catch clause.
+Otherwise, the function invocation is abandoned, and control goes to the catch clause of the try in the calling function.

+The expression is usually an object literal containing a name property and a message property.
+The catcher of the exception can use that information to determine what to do.
+An expression statement can either assign values to one or more variables or members, invoke a method, delete a property from an object.
+Table 2-1.
+Operator precedence
+. [] ( ) Refinement and invocation
+delete new typeof + - !
+Unary operators
+* / % Multiplication, division, modulo
++ - Addition/concatenation, subtraction
+>= <= > < Inequality
+=== !== Equality
+&& Logical and
+|| Logical or
+?: Ternary
+The && operator produces the value of its first operand if the first operand is falsy.
+Otherwise, it produces the value of the second operand.
+The || operator produces the value of its first operand if the first operand is truthy.
+Otherwise, it produces the value of the second operand.

+The values produced by typeof are 'number', 'string', 'boolean', 'undefined', 'function', and 'object'.
+Invocation causes the execution of a function value.
+The invocation operator is a pair of parentheses that follow the function value.
+The parentheses can contain arguments that will be delivered to the function.

+# Literals
+Object literals are a convenient notation for specifying new objects.
+The names of the properties of the object must be known at compile time.
+The values of the properties are expressions

+A function literal defines a function value.
+It can have an optional name that it can use to call itself recursively.
+It can specify a list of parameters that will act as variables initialized by the invocation arguments.
+The body of the function includes variable definitions and statements

+Numbers, strings, and booleans are object-like in that they have methods, but they are immutable.
+Objects in JavaScript are mutable keyed collections /hashes/.

+JavaScript includes a prototype linkage feature that allows one object to inherit the properties of another.

+# Object Literals

+Object literals provide a very convenient notation for creating new object values.
+An object literal is a pair of curly braces surrounding zero or more name/value pairs.
+An object literal can appear anywhere an expression can appear:

+# Retrieval

+Values can be retrieved from an object by wrapping a string expression in a [ ] suffix.
+If the string expression is a constant, and if it is a legal JavaScript name and not a reserved word, then the . notation can be used instead

+# Reference

+Objects are passed around by reference.
+They are never copied.

+# Prototype

+Every object is linked to a prototype object from which it can inherit properties.All objects created from object literals are linked to Object.prototype, an object that comes standard with JavaScript.When you make a new object, youcan select the object that should be its prototype.

+The prototype link has no effect on updating.
+When we make changes to an object, the object’s prototype is not touched.
+The prototype link is used only in retrieval.
+If the desired property exists nowhere in the prototype chain, then the result is the undefined value.
+This is called delegation.

+# Reflection

+Use the hasOwnProperty method, which returns true if the object has a particular property.
+The hasOwnProperty method does not look at the prototype chain: flight.hasOwnProperty('number') // true flight.hasOwnProperty('constructor') // false

+# JavaScript_Patterns_(2010)
 literals such as object,array, and regular expression literals

 objects in JavaScript = key - value /*  hash tables of key - value pairs */